Every cough and sore throat has us on edge right now.

 Practice cold-and-flu-season hygiene.
 Habitual hand-washing, along with frequent cleaning and disinfection of high-touch areas, will go a long way toward protecting your family from infectious diseases including the novel coronavirus, influenza and the common cold.

 Limit exposure as much as you can.
-Staying home unless you need to go out, while nobody's idea of fall fun, is a protective measure against infectious diseases, air quality problems and global pandemics alike.
+Staying home unless you need to go out, while nobody's idea of spring fun, is a protective measure against infectious diseases, air quality problems and global pandemics alike.

-2020 is almost over, mamas.
 Let's hope it gets better from here.
 In the meantime, stay safe and stay healthy.

 - Flu Season 2020: Flu, Meet Pandemic - Motherly ›